- Open fire

 Three bedrooms: 1 king-size double, 2 x twin.
 1 x bathrooms with bath, shower over, basin and WC.
 1 x shower room with walk in shower, basin and WC.
 Ground floor shower room with shower, basin and WC.
 Open plan living area with kitchen, dining area, sitting area with woodburning stove.

 Electric heating with woodburning stove.
 Electric oven and hob, microwave, fridge, washer/dryer, dishwasher, TV with Freeview, DVD, CD/radio, WiFi.
 Fuel, power and starter pack for fire inc in rent.
-Bed linen provided.
+Bed linen and towels inc, in rent.
 Cot and highchair available.
-Parking is in a chargeable car park adjacent to the cottage at £3.00 per day.
+Parking is in a chargeable car park adjacent to the cottage at approx £3.00 per day.
 One well-behaved dog at £50 per week.

 About the location